 Based on this, coupled with the uncertainty of rent prices (rent in Chicago has increased 5.2% per year since 2012) – I’d say buying vs. renting is a very good choice.

-So you have decided you are ready to buy your first home; the next important question you might ask yourself would be…
+So you have decided you are ready to be a first-time home buyer; the next important question you might ask yourself should be…

 2. How much house can I afford?

-I advise every buyer to meet with a lender to get pre-approved so they have a solid idea of just how much house he or she can afford to buy.
+If you are buying your first home, I would advise you to meet with a lender to get pre-approved so they have a solid idea of just how much house you can afford to buy.
 There is no requirement to buy at the top of your approved price point but there is nothing worse than falling in love with a place only to find out you cannot afford the price tag.

 3. Do I have to get pre-approved for a mortgage?